matth221/JSC370_Final_Project/README.md

+# Website

-My JSC370 Final Project Website
+This is my JSC370 Final Project Page.
+The website is online at https://matth221.github.io/JSC370_Final_Project/index.html